siyuan-note/appearance/guide/en_US/SiYuan User Guide/Markdown User Guide/Markdown Extended Syntax_20200924092619-pw51c0y.sy.md

-> This article mainly introduces the extended syntax of Markdown, please refer to the basic syntax of Markdown ((20200824155152-to2u79e "here")).
+> This article mainly introduces the extended syntax of Markdown, please refer to ((20200924085905-kxykwln "Markdown Basic Syntax")).
-> The concise version of the grammar can be browsed ((20200824155434-it5vq23 "Quick Reference Manual")).
+> The concise version of the grammar can be browsed ((20200924095356-cips1k6 "Markdown Cheat Sheet")).
 > {: id="20200924093226-mj73gxz"}
 {: id="20200924093226-yz1558l"}